thel3l/dps-canteen-webapp/README.md

 # dps-canteen-webapp
-The master version may be found at: https://dpscanteen.ml
+The main ver can be found at : https://dpscanteen.ml

-The dev version is at:
+The dev version at
 https://thel3l.github.io/dps-canteen-webapp/